sabnc1/My-Projects/README.md

 " My-Projects"
-A group of School Projects that I did well on
+A group of School Projects that I am most proud of during my time in college.